RuPaul Reads Monét X Change the House Down in This Drag Race Sneak Peek

-The one thing you don't want in the workroom on RuPaul's Drag Race?
+The one thing you don't want in the werkroom on RuPaul's Drag Race?
 A read from Mama Ru herself.

 But that's exactly what poor Monét X Change gets in this exclusive clip from Thursday's new episode of the VH1 hit.